-The School maintains its cash a financial institution.
+The School maintains its cash and cash equivalents in one financial institutions.
 Deposits at FDIC-insured institutions are insured up to \$250,000 per depositor, per financial institution.
 The School is a charter school under Somerset Academy, Inc., which also operates various other charter schools.
 All bank accounts are opened under the account ownership of Somerset Academy, Inc., therefore, bank balances at times may potentially be in excess of FDIC coverage.
-As of June 30, 2021, bank balances in potential excess of FDIC coverage \$4,827.
+As of June 30, 2021, bank balances in potential excess of FDIC coverage was \$7,900.